ibutcha/k8s-notes/eks/ingress/2-deploy-aws-alb-ingress-controller.md

     ```

  - Create an IAM policy named `AWSLoadBalancerControllerIAMPolicy` to allow the ALB Ingress controller to make AWS API calls on your behalf

+    *Note: Make sure that you've IAM OIDC provider associated with cluster.
+If not, kindly refer to [cluster.md](../cluster.md) at **Step 2: Creating an IAM OIDC provider for your cluster.***
     ```bash
     aws iam create-policy \
     --policy-name AWSLoadBalancerControllerIAMPolicy \